Seaman (rank): United States

-Airmanvariation

-Seamaninsignia

 Seaman is the third enlisted rank from the bottom in the U.S. Navy and U.S. Coast Guard, ranking above seaman apprentice and below petty officer third class.
-This naval rank was formerly called seaman first class, such as Medal of Honor recipient James R. Ward.
+This naval rank was formerly called seaman first class.
 The rank is also used in United States Naval Sea Cadet Corps, a naval-themed uniformed youth program under the sponsorship of the Navy League of the United States.

 The actual title and insignia for an E-3 varies based on the job rating to which the member will ultimately be assigned.